Using This Book

 Step into the alien mind of the fearsome ball of eyes, the beholder!

-The contents within this supplement are subject to change as development and playtesting are still on going.
+The contents within this supplement are subject to change as development and playtesting is still ongoing.

 What You'll Find Within